sevagh/freemusicdemixer.com/web/vs-spleeter.md

 Notice the audible difference in clarity between the Spleeter stems and those produced by Demucs.

+{% include admonitions.html
+    type="tip"
+    title="Ready to Try Music Demixer?"
-TODO make this an admonition or some kind of big popping visual thingy **Ready to try Music Demixer for yourself?** [**Start a free demix now**](/) and experience the clarity of Demucs-powered stems firsthand!
+    content="**Start a free demix now** [**HERE**](/) and experience the clarity of Demucs-powered stems firsthand!"
+%}

+---

-## Customer feedback
+## Customer Feedback

 Users from communities like [HackerNews](https://news.ycombinator.com/item?id=32360816), [GitHub](https://github.com/facebookresearch/demucs/issues/267), and [KVRAudio](https://www.kvraudio.com/forum/viewtopic.php?t=576467) consistently praise Demucs for its superior performance compared to Spleeter.
 Here’s what they’ve said:

-* “After months of testing and hundreds of isolated tracks, I think Demucs is simply the best, in terms of both quality output and fidelity.”
+- “After months of testing and hundreds of isolated tracks, I think Demucs is simply the best, in terms of both quality output and fidelity.”
-* “I’d pay for a good GUI for Demucs.”
+- “I’d pay for a good GUI for Demucs.”
-* “Demucs is hands-down better than Spleeter and even Izotope RX9.”
+- “Demucs is hands-down better than Spleeter and even Izotope RX9.”

 On YouTube, there is a video describing how Demucs is better than Spleeter, with the comments agreeing:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/XOVqRfoc0aI?si=MqH58_78HyP-VTxP" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <br>

-Many of these posts are referring to Demucs v3, which is the older generation of Demucs. <span class="blog-highlight">We support the latest Demucs v4, which offers even better performance and quality</span>, and we develop custom in-house ensemble models and combinations of custom versions of Demucs v4 which compete with or outperform leading stem separation tools today!
+Many of these posts refer to Demucs v3, which is the older generation of Demucs. **We support the latest Demucs v4**, offering even better performance and quality, plus custom in-house ensemble models that compete with or outperform leading stem separation tools today!

+---

-## User testimonials
+## User Testimonials

 We have some direct user testimonials from our website:

-* "The demixing was very good, and much better than I was getting with RX 10.
-Thank you for giving me this chance to try the PRO version 🙂"
+- “The demixing was very good, and much better than I was getting with RX 10.
+Thank you for giving me this chance to try the PRO version 🙂”
-* "it is probably the most useful application of the AI things I have seen AND it does as advertised on the box. nice work on the project."
+- “It is probably the most useful application of the AI things I have seen AND it does as advertised on the box.
+Nice work on the project.”
-* "Man, this is \*\*\*\*ing awesome.
-Thank you for building this!
+- “Man, this is ****ing awesome.
+Thank you for building this!”

 Join the growing community of users who have experienced the power of Demucs through Music Demixer.

+---

-## Music Demixer vs. Spleeter FAQ (Frequently Asked Questions)
+## Music Demixer vs. Spleeter FAQ

 ### 1. What makes Music Demixer a strong alternative to Spleeter?
 **Answer:** While Spleeter was groundbreaking for its time, many users now prefer the Demucs AI model for cleaner separation and more flexible stem options.
 Music Demixer harnesses Demucs in a web-based platform, offering privacy-friendly local processing and continuous updates.

 ### 2. Can I use Music Demixer for free?
 **Answer:** Yes!
-You can separate stems at no cost using our free plan.
+You can separate stems at no cost using our free plan (up to 3 free “unmixes” with our low-quality model).
 When you’re ready for unlimited high-quality stems and additional features like MIDI transcription, you can [upgrade to the PRO plan](/pricing).

 ### 3. How does Music Demixer ensure my files are secure?
 **Answer:** Music Demixer runs the AI processing locally in your browser.
 Your files never leave your device, keeping your audio private and secure.